XJW Friends is a group of ex-Jehovah’s Witnesses based in the UK.

 - Helping those ex-Jehovah’s Witnesses who have been shunned find meaningful friendships and connections outside the religion.

-- Providing a space for ex-JWs to share their experiences with those who truly know what it’s like to leave such a high-control group.
+- Providing a space for ex-Jehovah’s Witnesses to share their experiences with those who truly know what it’s like to leave such a high-control group.

-- Helping those who still have doubts about whether they’ve made the right decision to learn the truth about the organisation’s teachings and doctrines.
+- Helping those who still have doubts to learn the truth about the organisation’s teachings and doctrines.

 - Forming links with other individuals and groups who have left high-control groups to emphasise the similarities in our experiences: ex-Muslims, ex-Ultra-Orthodox Jews, ex-LDS (ex-Mormons).